tamerlantian/tamerlantian/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on everything.
+Trying to improve my frontend developer skills by solving frontend mentor challenges and building apps by my own

 <!--
 **tamerlantian/tamerlantian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.